-* locations... ocean beaches of Long Island.
+* locations... ocean beaches of New York City and Long Island.

-* Rip current risk... high.
+* Rip current risk... becoming high.

-* Lightning risk... low.
+* Lightning risk... none.

-* Timing... into this evening.
+* Timing... late Monday afternoon and evening.

 Rip currents are powerful channels of water flowing quickly away